 * There may be some value in others, such as pines and tapping their sap for resin, but most others are not edible or palatable.

-How To Tap Trees
+How To Tap Trees for Syrup

 Choosing a Tree

-Choose trees that are at least 12-inches in diameter and not diseased or damaged.
+To make maple syrup, choose trees that are at least 12-inches in diameter and not diseased or damaged.
 If a tree is larger, about 24-inches in diameter or more, you can use more than one tap.

 When to Tap

-Most trees are tapped in the early spring, from February through March, depending on type of tree and location.
+Most trees are tapped in the early spring, from February through March, depending on the type of tree and location.
 Trees are best tapped when the temperature is warm during the day and cold at night.
 Typically, the sap flows best with these fluctuations in temperature.
 This gives the sap a chance to flow up during the day, and down at night.
-Flow lasts about 5 weeks.
+The flow lasts about 5 weeks.

 Insert the spile, which is the tube that carries the sap out of the tree and into the bucket.
 I use a bamboo tube that has an angle cut on the end.
-(Find a stainless stell spile here.)
+(Find a stainless steel spile here.)

 If your spile doesn’t already have a hook attached, cut a few notches to hold the bucket.
 You can also nail a hook into the tree.
 This won’t hurt the tree if it is removed when you’re done.
 Hang the bucket and cover it to keep rain and debris out of it.